 The Grand Canyon

 One of two national parks with its own zip code, the Grand Canyon’s beauty is not exactly a secret, but that doesn’t make it any less of a must-see.
 No one knows exactly how it was formed and the sheer mystery makes it that much more intriguing.
 If you don’t feel like driving, the Grand Canyon Railway is a classic 1920s steamer train and a unique way to arrive in style.
 The two-hour train departs from Williams and includes entertainment the whole way from fiddlers to a Wild West show along with snacks for the ride.
 Once at the Canyon, there’s a free shuttle bus (the red route) to take you to all the scenic viewpoints along the South Rim, but if you’re up for hiking and have the time, Bright Angel Trail (7.8-miles) is one of the best to take you zig-zagging down into the inner canyon.
+There are many adventure add-ons to see it from other perspectives from the Skywalk to scenic helicopter flights and boat tours.

 Antelope Canyon – Page

 The most scenic and photographed slot canyon in the Southwest, Antelope Canyon is revered for its crazy light that peeks through the sandstone walls at various points throughout the day.
 You can tour both the upper and lower canyons with a guide (you can’t go solo), but the lower is the more photographed of the two.
 It does get very crowded and groups are shuffled through single file.
-Make sure to angle your camera upwards to crop out any unintentional photo bombers.
+Make sure to angle your camera upwards to crop out any unintentional photobombs.

 Pro Tip: The light beams are most frequent late March through early October so plan your trip accordingly.